FergusSteel/CountingWithConvNets/papers.md

 * Key Processes in Numerical Competence:
   * Subitizing: rapid assignemnt of numerical tag to small quantities of items
-  * Esimtation: estimating numerical quantitiy
+  * Esimtation: estimating numerical quantity
   * Counting: Formal enumerative process used to indicate absolute numerical quantity of a set. https://www.cambridge.org/core/services/aop-cambridge-core/content/view/6F39B8EADE45F7BEEFC034AB09AF4932/S0140525X00053437a.pdf/numerical-competence-in-animals-definitional-issues-current-evidence-and-a-new-research-agenda.pdf
 * Also shows that animals have sense of ordinality (order)